egasimus/lude/doc/02_Language.md

 * A document may contain zero or more statements.
 * A document has a temporal length.
-* A document has a playhead, starting at 0.
+* A document has a cursor, starting at 0.
-* Events of non-zero length advance the playhead.
+* Events of non-zero length advance the cursor.

 * A statement can be (1) a comment.
 * A statement can end with a comment.
 * Comments are ignored by evaluation, and thus always have zero length.

 * A statement can be (2) a jump command, denoted by `@`.
-* A jump command moves the playhead to an absolute or relative temporal location.
+* A jump command moves the cursor to an absolute or relative temporal location.

-* A statement can be (3) an event.
+* A statement can be (3) a simple event.
 Events may have non-zero length.
+* A simple event can be (3a) a path to a media sample.
-* Evaluating each event advances the parent document's playhead by the length of that event.
+* Evaluating each event advances the parent document's cursor by the length of that event.
 * Thus, top-level events are written to the timeline end-to-end.
 * The document's length is equal to the end time of the last event.